e2nIEE/pandapower/README.rst

     - pandapower provides some search algorithms specialiced on electric power networks

 5. Plotting and geographical data
-    - geographical data for busses and lines can be stored in the pandapower datastructure
+    - geographical data for buses and lines can be stored in the pandapower datastructure
     - networks with geographic information can be plotted using matplotlib
-    - if no geographical information is available for the busses, artificial coordinates can be created through a `python-igraph <http://igraph.org/python/>` interface
+    - if no geographical information is available for the buses, artificial coordinates can be created through a `python-igraph <http://igraph.org/python/>` interface

 License
 =========